Vairn/Discworld-Novelette/Occupational_Hazard.md

 "Personally invested?"

-I DO NOT WISH TO COLLECT YOU, COMMANDER VIMES.
+I DO NOT WISH TO GUIDE YOUR TRANSITION, COMMANDER VIMES.

 The admission hung in the air between them like incense, heavy with implications that neither quite knew how to address.